-n January 18, 2013, an Illinois federal jury awarded a state prisoner $12 million against an Illinois Department of Corrections (DOC) certified medical technician (CMT) who failed to provide anti-seizure medication, which caused the prisoner to have a seizure that resulted in severe and permanent brain damage.
+On January 18, 2013, an Illinois federal jury awarded an Illinois prisoner $12 Million against an Illinois Department of Corrections (DOC) Correctional Medical Technician (CMT) who failed to provide him his anti-seizure medication which allowed him to have a seizure that resulted in severe and permanent brain damage.

-Ray A. Fox was 45 years old and incarcerated at the Stateville Correctional Center’s Northern Reception and Classification Center in October 2007.
+Ray Fox was 45 years old and incarcerated at the Stateville Correctional Center's Northern Reception and Classification Center (Stateville) on October 7, 2007.
 Stateville is a DOC intake facility where prisoners are held temporarily until they are assigned to a specific DOC prison.
-At that time, Wexford Health Sources, Inc., a private company, was under contract to provide medical services at Stateville.
+At that ti e, Wexford Health Sources, Inc. (Wexford), a private health services provider was under contract to provide prisoner health services at Stateville.

 Fox suffered from epilepsy or a seizure disorder and took anti-seizure medication to control his condition.
-During the intake process, a doctor prescribed him 200 mg of phenytoin and 30 mg of phenobarbital to be taken daily.
-However, according to court records, Fox never received his medication despite repeated requests to guards and CMTs.
-As a result of the lack of medication he suffered a seizure about two weeks after his arrival at Stateville.
+During the intake process, a doctor prescribed Fox 200 mg of phenytoin and 30 mg of phenobarbital to be taken daily.
+However, according to court records, Fox never received his medication despite repeated requests to guards and CMTs who were employed by the prison.
+As a result of this lack of medication, Fox suffered a seizure about two weeks after arriving at Stateville.

-With the assistance of Chicago attorneys Arthur Loevy, Michael Kanovitz, Jon Loevy and Elizabeth Wang, Fox’s mother filed a civil rights suit in federal court pursuant to 42 U.S.C. § 1983, alleging violations of her son’s rights under the Fourth, Eighth and Fourteenth Amendments.
-Essentially, the lawsuit claimed that Wexford routinely delayed or denied prisoners proper medical care as a cost-saving measure.
+With the assistance of Chicago attorneys Arthur Lowey, Michael Kanovitz, Jon Loevy and Elizabeth Wang, Fox filed a civil rights suit in federal court, pursuant to 42 U.S.C. § 1983, alleging violations of Fox's rights under the Fourth, Eighth and Fourteenth Amendments to the U.S. Constitution.
+Essentially, the suit claimed that Wexford routinely delayed or denied prisoners proper medical treatment as a costs-savings measure.

-The suit named as defendants guards and medical staff who allegedly ignored Fox’s pleas for medical attention and requests for his medication, including CMTs David Barnes and Michael R. Borkowski.
-It was specifically alleged that Barnes and Borkowski had ignored Fox’s requests for assistance in obtaining his medication at least two to three times per shift; that they failed to provide medical care when Fox told them he was suffering from headaches, diarrhea, trembling and the shakes; that they ignored clearly-visible signs of his serious illness; and that they failed to alert proper medical authorities regarding his condition and lack of medication.
-It was further alleged that the evening before the seizure, Barnes had examined Fox in his cell but ignored the fact that Fox had urinated on himself, vomited on his blanket, had a headache and had not received his Dilantin (phenytoin), and did not report Fox’s situation to medical officials.
+The suit named many guards and CMTs who allegedly ignored Fox's pleas for medical attention and requests for his medication, including CMTs David Barnes and Michael R. Borkowski (the CMTs), the only two defendants who were apparently remaining when the case went to trial.
+It was specifically alleged that the CMTs ignored Fox's requests for assistance in obtaining his medications at least two to three times per shift; that they failed to provide medical care when Fox told them he was suffering from headaches, diarrhea trembling and the shakes; that they ignored the clearly-visible signs of is serious illness; and that they failed to alert the proper medical authorities regarding his medical condition and lack of medication.
+It was also alleged that the evening before the seizure, Barnes examined Fox in his cell, but ignored the fact that Fox had urinated on himself, vomited on his blanket, had a headache and had not received his Dilantin (phenytoin) and did not report Fox's situation to medical authorities.

 As a digital subscriber to Prison Legal News, you can access full text and downloads for this and other premium content.